A voxel-level approach to brain age prediction: A method to assess regional brain aging: Materials and Methods

 \subsection{Proposed model architecture}

-In this work, a multitask U-Net architecture is proposed to predict voxel-level brain age along with two additional tasks, global brain age prediction and brain tissue segmentation to segment GM, WM, and CSF.
+In this work, \nw{an extended evaluation of our recently} proposed multitask U-Net architecture \nw{\citep{gianchandani2023}} is presented to predict voxel-level brain age along with two additional tasks, global brain age prediction and brain tissue segmentation to segment GM, WM, and CSF.
 A multitask architecture refers to the presence of multiple outputs that the model is trained for simultaneously.
 Multi-task learning is known to improve the model training process by including multiple tasks for the model to learn shared representations on, this also helps in avoiding overfitting and leads to fast convergence \citep{crawshaw2020multi}.
 In the proposed methodology, the main task is the voxel-level brain age prediction task, to complement this task, a brain tissue segmentation task to segment GM, WM, and CSF and a global brain age prediction task are included.
 Global brain age prediction can be considered a simpler version of the voxel-level brain age prediction task.
-The segmentation task ensures that relevant structural features are learned from the MR data during training.
-The backbone of the proposed model is a simple U-Net architecture \citep{ronneberger2015u} that has an encoder and a decoder network, making a U-like shape.
+The segmentation task ensures that relevant structural features are learned from the MR data during training. \nw{A good segmentation performance will ensure the learning of structural features like GM, WM, and CSF thickness, shape changes, etc., and owing to the multitask nature of the model, the same features will be repurposed for the brain age prediction task.
+This ensures the reliance of brain age prediction on structural features in the brain volume.} The backbone of the proposed model is a simple U-Net architecture \citep{ronneberger2015u} that has an encoder and a decoder network, making a U-like shape.
 Batch-normalization layers are added after the convolution operations to ensure a smooth training process \citep{santurkar2018does}.
 The encoder and decoder are connected by skip connections that help with recovering important spatial information that is lost during downsampling.
-The model architecture visualization can be found in this project's GitHub repository.
+The model architecture is depicted \nw{in Figure \ref{fig:proposed_model}.}